 The house and tea-room, and children's wild play corner are unsuitable for dogs, other than assistance dogs.

 What to do with the poo?

-There is a dog poo bin on the fence by the parkland entrance from the Eydon Road (near the car par entrance from the road).
+There is a dog poo bin at the top of the paddock near the blackboard signs at the top of the path, and on the fence by the road gate at the bottom of the paddock.
 Please ask at visitor reception if you can't find it.
 Otherwise, please take it home with you.
-We are in the process of getting permission to install a new poo bin in a different location.

 What do I need to be aware of?